pinecone-router/router/README.md

 1. Per navigation using `$router.navigate(path: string, includeQuery?: boolean)`, by default includeQuery is true. set it to false to clear the query. this also works for `$router.redirect(path: string, includeQuery?: boolean)`, `$router.back(includeQuery?: boolean)` and `router.forward(includeQuery?: boolean)`
-2. Globally using the setting `PineconeRouter.settings.includeQuery`, which is also on by default.
+2. Globally using the setting `window.PineconeRouter.settings.includeQuery`, which is also on by default.

 ### Bypass link handling